navin-moorthy/angular-collections/README.md

 Start the Developement Server of that Project - `ng serve`

-To update the port and hostname of the default Angular Live Developement Server
+To update port and hostname of the default Angular Live Developement Server

 ```json
 "serve": {